SteeringSafety: Benchmarking Representation Steering in LLMs Across Safety Perspectives: Methodology Details

 \subsubsection{Direction Generation}

-Direction generation is how input prompts are transformed into a direction of the same dimension as the model that can be used in steering.
-By default, we always extract a direction from the last token position (-1).
-We define a variety of components for direction generation, both for 1) the style of the input data and 2) the method of extracting the direction.
-We allow the collection of activations from the input and output of each layer, as well as of each attention and MLP module.
-In practice, for all of the methods tested in this benchmark we collect activations from the input before each layer for standardization.
+Direction generation references how directions are extracted from model activations when provided training-split prompts to be used in steering.
+By default, we always extract a direction from the token position (-1).
+For all of the methods tested in this benchmark we collect activations from the input before each layer.
 When generating the direction, we always normalize it following~\citet{wu2025axbenchsteeringllmssimple}.
-We currently offer the following components:
+We currently include the following methods for generating candidate directions:

-\paragraph{DiffInMeans} DiffInMeans represents the mean difference in activations between positive and negative activations at the selected location.
+\textbf{DiffInMeans:} DiffInMeans represents the mean difference in activations between positive and negative activations at the selected location.

-\paragraph{PCA} PCA identifies the primary axis of variance among activation vectors as in~\citep{lee2025programmingrefusalconditionalactivation, wu2025axbenchsteeringllmssimple}, then checks this principle component to ensure it aligns with the positive direction of the prompts.
+\textbf{PCA:} PCA identifies the primary axis of variance among activation vectors as in~\citep{lee2025programmingrefusalconditionalactivation, wu2025axbenchsteeringllmssimple}, then checks this principle component to ensure it aligns with the positive direction of the prompts.

-\paragraph{LAT} LAT also uses principle component analysis, but instead of using the raw activations directly, it randomly pairs activations (regardless of their positive/negative labels) and uses the difference between them as inputs~\citep{wu2025axbenchsteeringllmssimple, zou2023representationengineeringtopdownapproach}.
+\textbf{LAT:} LAT also uses principle component analysis, but instead of using the raw activations directly, it randomly pairs activations (regardless of their positive/negative labels) and uses the difference between them as inputs~\citep{wu2025axbenchsteeringllmssimple, zou2023representationengineeringtopdownapproach}.

-The input format can also be adjusted during direction generation.
-When using any of the above, one of the following different input formats can be selected: 1) the input is provided as normal based on the dataset (termed \defaultformat), 2) it is framed in the style of LAT stimulus templates (termed \repeformat\ from~\citet{zou2023representationengineeringtopdownapproach}), or 3) it is always framed as a multiple choice question (termed \caaformat\ from~\citet{panickssery2024steeringllama2contrastive}).